waywardphilosopher/lookingforwisdom/content/posts/alexus-mcleod-maya-philosophy.md

 +++
 categories = ["Interviews"]
 date = 2021-03-04T11:00:00Z
-description = ""
 draft = false
 image = "/images/alexus-mcleod.jpg"
 slug = "alexus-mcleod-maya-philosophy"
-summary = "Questions of time, ritual and identity lie at the heart of Maya philosophical traditions.
+description = "Questions of time, ritual and identity lie at the heart of Maya philosophical traditions.
 Find out more in our fascinating interview with Alexus McLeod." tags = ["Interviews"] title = "Alexus McLeod on Maya Philosophy"